 Massive stars dominate the ecology of the Universe, enriching the interstellar medium (ISM) through their dense stellar winds and terminal supernova explosions.
-They also contribute in a major way to the energetics of the ISM with their fast winds.
-Models have shown that mass-loss during the stellar lifetime will dominate the ISM enrichment (e.g., Smith & Owocki 2006) for stars with masses in excess $\sim 60 \ M{\odot}$.
-An important aspect of these winds is their structure.
-On small scales, it has been known for some time that the winds are clumped (Moffat et al. 1988).
-Some massive stars have been proposed to also harbour large-scale structures that constitute a more global asymmetry.
-One promising model for this asymmetry is the development of corotating interaction regions (CIRs) in their winds as a result of a perturbation at their base (Mullan 1984).
-The properties of such wind inhomogeneities have an enormous impact on derived mass-loss rates (Hamann et al. 2008), and thus on our understanding of stellar evolution (Smith 2014).
+They also contribute in a major way is the development of corotating interaction regions (CIRs) in their winds as a result of a perturbation at their base (Mullan 1984).
+The properties of such wind inhomogeneities have an enormous impact on derived mass-loss rates (Hamann, Feldmeier & Oskinova 2008), and thus on our understanding of stellar evolution (Smith 2014).
 By studying the time-dependent behaviour of these structures, we can deepen our understanding of stellar winds.